Czechoslovak Group

 The Czechoslovak Group (CSG), formerly Excalibur Group, is a Czech industrial-technological holding company encompassing over 100 companies with over 14,000 employees worldwide.
 Headquartered in Prague, CSG operates in several sectors including defense, aerospace, ammunition, automotive, and railway industries.
 Since January 2018, the owner of the Czechoslovak Group is Michal Strnad, the son of the founder, Jaroslav Strnad.
 In 2025, Michal Strnad stated that his aim is to grow the Czechoslovak Group into the second largest European defense manufacturer.

-While bulk of the CSG's operations is based in the Czech Republic and Slovakia, CSG also operates factories in Germany, Greece, India, Italy, Serbia, Spain, United Kingdom and the United States.
+While bulk of the CSG's operations is based in the Czech Republic and Slovakia, CSG also operates factories in Germany, Greece, India, Italy, Serbia, Spain, the United Kingdom and the United States.
 In 2024, the company became one of the world's largest manufacturers of small arms ammunition through acquisition of The Kinetic Group.

 In 2024, 78% of CSG's revenue originated from defense-related manufacturing, with small arms ammo manufacturing contributing further 11.3%.
 CSG exported its products to over 70 countries, with 50% of the CSG's revenue realized in NATO states and 42% in Ukraine (23% of CSG's revenue in 2023, 41% in 2022).

 History

 20th century

 Jaroslav Strnad started his business as a scrapyard owner in 1990s.
 From early on, Strnad focused his business on dealing with military surplus equipment, which was in extreme oversupply after the fall of the Warsaw Pact.
-In 1995, Jaroslav Strnad founded a family company Excalibur Army with less than 20 employees.
+In 1995, Jaroslav Strnad founded a family company Excalibur Army with less than 20 employees and with CZK 100,000 ($ 3,700) initial operating capital.
 The newly established company expanded business from scrap dealing also towards refurbishment of military surplus equipment.
 Gradually, the company started acquiring other businesses focused on rail, radar, truck manufacturing.

 21st century

-In 2015, CSG became an important supplier of tanks and infantry fighting vehicles used by the Iraqi Government against ISIS during the War in Iraq (2013–2017).
-In 2016, Excalibur Group was renamed Czechoslovak Group.
-In the same year, Michal took over as Chairman of the Board of Directors.

-When Jaroslav Strand's son Michal took over the company in 2018, an era of international expansion of the company's business began.

-In 2022, CSG acquired a 70% stake in Fiocchi Munizioni, an Italian munitions company, in a deal worth "hundreds of millions of euros."
-The negotiations took over a year, including six months of negotiations with the Fiocchi family and an extended seven-month approval process from CFIUS, delayed by the war.
-In October 2023, CSG announced a deal to purchase the ammunition business The Kinetic Group, owned by the US company Vista Outdoor, in a deal valued at $1.91 billion, pending regulatory approval.
-Vista's sale to CSG has been protested by senators JD Vance, John Kennedy, representative Clay Higgins and National Sheriffs' Association.
-Vista Outdoor stockholders approved the sale of Kinetic Group on 25 November 2024 for the price of $2.23bn.
+During Jaroslav's time, the company focused on expansion of its business primarily in the Czech Republic and from 2008 also in Slovakia.
+In 2013 CSG acquired majority stake in Tatra trucks.
+In 2016 CSG purchased military repair facility in Šternberk from the Czech government.

+In 2016 Jaroslav's son Michal took a role of a Chairman of the Board of Directors and the company Excalibur Group was renamed Czechoslovak Group..
+In 2018, Jaroslav transferred full ownership of the company to Michal, who started international expansion of the company with purchases of multiple foreign companies, e.g. Fábrica de Municiones de Granada (2020), Fiocchi Munizioni (2022) or Vista Outdoor's The Kinetic Group (2024).
+In 2026, the company launched initial public offering of 15.2% of its stock at Euronext Amsterdam, raising 3.8 billion euros ($4.5 billion), which made it the world's largest defense IPO in history.
+Chair Michal Strnad said a significant amount of funds raised would go towards acquisitions.